 Remember to be Agile my friends

-At its core, the Agile methodology is about how you carry yourself and problem solve.
-It’s also about the way you handle your work.
-Adopting the Agile method will give you the tools you need.
-The Agile principles and concepts will help you create great best practices.
-In your Agile projects or any work, remember the values.
-Then seek to apply them, and be the rock-star that you are!
+At its essence, Agile methodology is about how you conduct yourself and solve problems.
+It also pertains to how you manage your work.
+Embracing the Agile approach will equip you with the necessary tools.
+The Agile principles and concepts will assist you in establishing excellent practices.
+Whether in your Agile projects or any other work, keep the values in mind.
+Then strive to implement them, and be the rock-star that you are!

 Additional content and books around agile team best practices